 Progesterone output from the corpus luteum increases with pregnancy.
 A study reported in 2012 in the British Medical Journal found measuring a single progesterone level in early pregnancy can distinguish between a viable versus a nonviable pregnancy.
 A high progesterone level early in pregnancy is considered a sign of a normal, viable pregnancy.
 The level will be lower than expected if you have an abnormal pregnancy, such as an ectopic implantation or other nonviable early fetus.

 Tests of Progesterone in the Luteal Phase

 Doctors often use two tests to evaluate your progesterone status and examine its effect on the endometrium.
 However, neither test is reliable to diagnose progesterone or endometrial deficiency in the luteal phase:

 - Progesterone level: Progesterone increases on the day of ovulation and peaks seven days later (midluteal phase).
 A normal blood level around that day was used as standard evidence of normal ovulation and corpus luteum function.
-However, a 2008 article in Fertility and Sterility notes the test is not reliable for diagnosis of low progesterone because the hormone secretes in pulses.
+However, a 2016 paper published at NCBI notes the test is not reliable for diagnosis of low progesterone because the hormone secretes in pulses.
 Blood levels can range widely, depending on when it is performed in relation to the timing of the pulses.